 Elodie Laine

-Associate Professor in Computational Biology and Artificial Intelligence.
-Laboratory of Computational and Quantitative Biology, Sorbonne Université.
+Full Professor in Computational Biology and Artificial Intelligence.
+Laboratory of Computational and Quantitative Biology, IBPS, Sorbonne Université.

 - Junior member of the institut Universitaire de France, 2023-2028.